Accessible Coding for Students with Visual Impairments

 The Applied Design, Skills, and Technologies curriculum in British Columbia emphasizes "the ability to design, make, acquire, and apply skills and technologies" and recognizes that this "is important in the world today and key in the education of citizens for the future."
 In the context of promoting digital literacy across the K-12 years, teaching coding has the advantage of empowering students to take control of technology and works to build mastery in skill domains such as logic, problem-solving, critical thinking, and sequencing.

-With a workforce characterized by a growing emphasis on digital skillsets, teaching coding skills to visual impairments has the potential to spark an interest that may lead to an exciting career!
+With a workforce characterized by a growing emphasis on digital skillsets, teaching coding skills to students with visual impairments has the potential to spark an interest that may lead to an exciting career!
 The PRCVI outreach team, in collaboration with SET-BC, has worked to create or make available resource materials and kits to support the development of coding skills for students of various grade levels.
 This page outlines a continuum of options for teaching coding to students with visual impairments.
 While these options may be optimally targeted to learners at a particular grade level, they are fun and engaging for everyone!

 - Adapted Code and Go Robot Mouse Kit for students in the primary years